Effect-TS/effect/packages/rpc/README.md

 ## Declaring Requests

-The `TaggedRequest` API in the `@effect/schema` library is designed to facilitate the creation of structured requests that can serialize function signatures involving input arguments, successful outcomes, and potential failures.
+The `TaggedRequest` API in the `effect/Schema` module is designed to facilitate the creation of structured requests that can serialize function signatures involving input arguments, successful outcomes, and potential failures.
 Essentially, it's a tool for defining a serializable function that can be reliably transported across different systems or network layers.

 Here’s a simplified explanation: